rp-/tigo-exporter/README.md

 # tigo-exporter
-Uses the direct CCA access /cgi-bin/summary_data url to retrieve slightly delayed Tigo data and export to prometheus.
+Uses daqs csv data on the tigo CCA and export it to prometheus.

 ## Build